-You will receive a copy of the book during summer Honors Orientation.
-By reading the book over the summer, you will be prepared to start the academic year ready to engage in discussions regarding the book and experiences presented by the author.
-From the 7-week Honors Catalyst course to the Honors New Student Convocation in October, you will have opportunities to think about what the book means and how it might affect the way you interact with others and see the world.
+First-year students should plan to purchase and read the book prior to the first day of classes in the fall.
+By reading the book over the summer, you will be prepared to start the academic year ready to engage in discussions and complete assignments connected to the book.
+You will have opportunities to think about what the book means and how it might affect the way you interact with others and see the world.

 The Honors College Common Reading Program is designed to bring together incoming students around a common experience: reading an engaging book that will help you think about important ideas that will come up repeatedly during your first year – and probably throughout your whole life.

 If you choose to participate in the Common Reading Program, you will receive a copy of the book during summer Honors Orientation.
 By reading the book over the summer, you will be prepared to start the academic year ready to engage in discussions at the start of the semester.

 Previous Common Reading selections have included:

 2019 – What the Eyes Don’t See by Dr. Mona Hanna-Attisha

 2018 – On Trails by Robert Moor

 2015 – In the Shadow of the Banyan by Vaddey Ratner